-The spring evening settles around us as we keen, sailboats shifting and clattering, restless in our berths.
+The spring evening settles around us as we keen, sailboats restless in our berths.
 We are trapped souls, our barren masts scratching skywards, pulsing, almost vibrating against the indignity of our nakedness.
-Waiting for the disguise of darkness to camoflogue our wounds.
-When the wind settles, if she settles tonight, we can rest in the seductive whisper of water, caressing us towards a dream.
+Waiting for the disguise of darkness to camouflage our wounds.

 We are still alive.
 We are the clinical trials which never took place, finely aged and toned veterans of the Decade of the Brain, the bravest of the Big Pharma Guinea Pigs.
 Prozac GenOne Survivors.
 You find us on discussion board threads like Crazyboards, Out of the Fog, or PsychCentral.
 Shape-shifting, starboard wingmen, over sensitive to the tide, we have all, most of us, lost count of the months, the years even, we survived as anchor-outs.

-The energy healer comes aboard at dawn, a dancing lizard didgeridoo draped over his shoulder.
-He is framed in fluid yellow, reminiscent of a sunrise just beyond my grasp.
-He rubs the Awakening Bell to summon me up from a drugged sleep and settle me back into Theta consciousness.
+The energy healer comes aboard at dawn, a dancing didgeridoo draped over his shoulder.
+He is framed in yellow.
+He rubs the Awakening Bell before settling me into Theta consciousness.
 I float on a narrow bed vibrant with colors, cleansed by tingshas and Tibetan singing chakra bowls.

-He strikes the Hu Yin ‘Tiger’ Gong.
+He strikes this tiger gong.
 A signal.
 He waits.